Sir Thomas Boteler Church of England High School: The decline of the house of Boteler

-The school's founder was succeeded by his son, also names Thomas, who was knighted in 1533.
+The school's founder was succeeded by his son, also Thomas, who was knighted in 1533.
 In 1534 he was made High Sheriff of Lancashire, and in the same year was granted the arms which his father had borne before him.

-In 1550 the second Sir Thomas boteler died, and was succeeded by his son who became the third Sir Thomas Boteler.
+In 1550 the second Sir Thomas Boteler died; his son became the third Sir Thomas Boteler.
 In 1570 he was also made High Sheriff of Lancashire and in 1571 he was one of the two Members of Parliament for the county.
 He died in 1579.

 His son Edward rapidly wasted his inheritance and signed a series of deeds making over the succession of all the Boteler estates to Robert Dudley, 1st Earl of Leicester, who seems to have lent him much money and to have demanded this security.
 Edward died in 1586 leaving no heirs and the long history of the Boteler family ended.

 The new owner soon sold the estates, which eventually passed to the ancestors of Baron Lilford who continued to nominate two members of the Board of Governors of the Grammar School into the twentieth century.